Pitchford Hall: History

-Next century it was visited in 1935 by the Duke and Duchess of York (later King George VI and Queen Elizabeth).
-During the Second World War, Pitchford was one of the country retreats selected to house the Royal Family should they need be evacuated from the capital (see Coats Mission) in case of an invasion of Britain.
+In 1935 the Duke and Duchess of York (later King George VI and Queen Elizabeth) visited the house.
+During the Second World War, Pitchford was one of the country retreats selected to house the royal family should they need to be evacuated from the capital in case of an invasion.
 Other stately homes in England were selected as backups, with Hatley Castle, on Vancouver Island in Canada as the final option in case German troops reached the Midlands.
 If that last resort option was required, the family was to travel to Holyhead for transport to Canada by the Royal Navy.

-Pitchford Church (CofE), opposite the hall, is open to the public and holds services once or twice a month.
+By the 20th century, the house was again in need of major renovations.
+The Colthursts began work under the guidance of English Heritage and Andrew Arrol.
+The house was opened to the public beginning in 1990.

+In 1992, to satisfy obligations incurred by Oliver Colthurst as a member of Lloyd's of London with unlimited liability, the contents of the house were sold at auction and the house itself, which the National Trust had been unable to raise the money to purchase, was sold to a Kuwaiti princess.
+It was left vacant and fell into disrepair.
+As of 2005 English Heritage classified its condition as "fair", and it was placed on Historic England's Buildings at Risk Register.
+The Colthursts' younger daughter Rowena Colthurst and her husband James Nason repurchased it in 2016, and have committed to reopening it after a major restoration under a Section 106 planning agreement.
+The west wing had been renovated and made available for holiday rental by 2019.
+The orangery has been converted to an events space and the library restored in Tudor Gothic style, and the owners are attempting to repurchase furnishings and art sold in 1992.

-A former Great Western Railway Hall class locomotive No 4953, now running on the Epping Ongar Railway, was named Pitchford Hall.
+The former Great Western Railway Hall class locomotive No 4953, built in 1929 and now running on the Epping Ongar Railway, was named Pitchford Hall.